CarrieForle/really-optimized-english/README.md

 ## Trivia

 As **nobody except me** is using the layout.
-I'll be posting an update of my new pb for using the layout.
+I'll be posting an update of my new PB for using the layout.
 ![screenshot on monkeytype.com](https://github.com/CarrieForle/xarty/assets/53133715/34963b50-c6c8-4c15-b7a1-4a39323fe029)